 Try new meatless meals during Lent and let the kids help you!
 I admit, I quickly lose my patience when I let my kids help me but if you let them help, despite how frustrating it can be, it can be a great sacrifice to offer up, especially during Lent.
 I plan on letting the kids help me prepare our Friday meatless dinners.
 You can check out my Pinterest board of Meals for Lent for possible dinner ideas and see what we will be trying.

-Lent Board: Make a Lent board to help you along your Lenten journey.
+Make a Lent board to help you along your Lenten journey.
 This is perfect for is a great option if you are limited on space because you can easily fold it up and move around.
 You can get a tri-fold board from the dollar store, decorate it with Lenten symbols, add prayers, and so on.
-Check out my blog post on more information.
+Check out my Lent Board post for more information.

 Make a crown of thorns and every time a child makes a sacrifice they get to pull a thorn out of Jesus’ crown.
 It’s a precious idea that even the littlest family member can enjoy doing.
 You can make a crown of thorns out of salt dough and toothpicks or you could use a small grapevine wreath and add toothpicks to that.
 Here are a couple of recipes I’ve found for making it yourself RECIPE 1 and RECIPE 2.
 I also have a free printable card to use for a sacrifice jar available.

-Lenten Calendar: Keep a Lenten Calendar up to give your children a visual way of keeping track of Lent and countdown to Easter.
+Keep a Lenten Calendar up to give your children a visual way of keeping track of Lent and countdown to Easter.
 I have a predated Lenten Calendar in full color available for FREE that you can download.
 I find this helpful that it’s already colored because I don’t have enough space to display several kids worth of Lent Calendars.